Eva from Austria is the next Global Family member to share about her experience at Shanghai Summer School.

 I guess it was the opportunity to spend a productive and different summer on the other side of the world.
 Summer for me used to mean going to the seaside, where I’d sleep through the holidays.
 I was sick of that, so I told myself that I need to do something different.
 I came across Shanghai Summer School through Facebook and immediately knew that it was my chance.
 The following day I applied for the summer school, which was how my love for China began.

 2. Was attending Shanghai Summer School the first time you’d been in China?

-Yes, it was the first time that I travelled to China.
-It was the first time I had travelled outside of Europe, actually.
+Yes, it was the first time that I traveled to China.
+It was the first time I had traveled outside of Europe, actually.

 3. Many people who visit China properly realize that there is more to China than the place where everything you own is made.
 Did you feel so?
 Have your impressions of China changed after attending Shanghai Summer School?
 If yes, how so?

 I knew before I went to China that the Chinese were a hardworking bunch, but I didn’t expect them to be this hardworking.
 Every day I passed by the food store where they made Chinese snacks.
 It was just a small store, but there were a couple of people in there working nonstop.
 They’d come early in the morning and work late into the evening just to earn a couple more yuans from hungry passers-by.
 You could really see the hardworking spirit there.

 I believe that this is so because there are so many people in China, so you really have to work hard to survive.
 They don’t have social security, which makes it all the more important for them to take care of themselves.
 I learned from the Chinese that no matter how hard I think I’m working, it is always possible to work harder.

 4. A past participant of the summer school once said, “We all come to Shanghai as complete strangers and leave it as good friends”.
 Do you see yourself in this statement?
 Have you also made some good friends?